 Qustodio pros and cons

-Qustodio also offers a healthy amount of parental control features, mostly missing the more intrusive options.
+Qustodio also offers a healthy amount of parental control features, including call and text message monitoring.
 It doesn't allow you to read your children's emails or social media conversations, though you do get full access to all text conversations.
-In our testing, the alerts didn't flag inappropriate content in texts, so you'll have to keep an eye out on what your children are saying yourself.
+In our testing, the alerts didn't flag inappropriate content in texts, so you'll have to keep an eye out for what your children are saying yourself.

-That said, all the more basic features, like screen time management and search monitoring, worked like a charm.
-We were only disappointed that we were unable to get the geo-fencing feature to work, which would've allowed us to set known locations that we would be alerted if the device left the bounds of.
+That said, all the more basic features, like screen time management, search monitoring, and location tracking, worked like a charm.
+We were only disappointed that we couldn't get the geofencing feature to work, which would've allowed us to set known locations where we would be alerted if the device left those bounds.

 - User-friendly, clean interface